QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: QShield Architecture

-Since the downstream task involves $K$ output classes, the $2^n$-dimensional probability vector is mapped to a class-level quantum probability vector $\mathbf{p}_q \in \Delta_{K-1} \subset \mathbb{R}^K$ via a fixed truncation-and-padding scheme.
+Because the downstream classification task involves $K$ output classes, the $2^n$-dimensional probability vector is mapped to a class-level quantum probability vector $\mathbf{p}_q \in \Delta_{K-1} \subset \mathbb{R}^K$ via a fixed truncation-and-padding scheme.
 Specifically, we define an intermediate vector $\tilde{p}_q$:

-To ensure numerical stability during normalization and to avoid division by zero, we introduce a small constant $\varepsilon = 10^{-8}$ in the denominator.
+To ensure numerical stability during normalization and to prevent division by zero, we introduce a small constant $\varepsilon = 10^{-8}$ in the denominator.
 Each quantum output component is normalized as